Tompkins County Unique Natural Areas (UNAs)

 • To help people make informed choices about development in or near these areas

-The site plan decisions of municipal boards are guided by many issues, including soils, drainage, Department of Environmental Conservation wetland designation, slope of a site, access to roads and other structures, proximity to flood plains, etc. The UNA inventory provides information on each of these issues to aide responsible decision-making.
+The site plan decisions of municipal boards are guided by many issues, including soils, drainage, Department of Environmental Conservation wetland designation, slope of a site, access to roads and other structures, proximity to flood plains, etc. The UNA Inventory provides information on each of these issues to aid responsible decision-making.
 The report is also tailored to help people prepare State Environmental Quality Review (SEQR) forms.

 UNA designations do not change the nature of private property.
 Public access to privately held land is entirely up to the individual landowner, and landowners have every right to post their property and enforce no-trespassing laws.